yazid-hoblos/BoolNet-Metastasis-Model/README.md

 ![reduced_heatmap](plots/reduced_model_reordered_heatmap.png)

-We highlight below a simulation of how one stable state is reached:
+We highlight below a simulation of how one stable state is reached (click the play button):

 ![simulation](plots/network_animation.gif)